15 Nov 2025

 How to Fix a Dropped uPVC Window

-A properly functioning uPVC window enhances the comfort, energy efficiency, and aesthetics of a home.
-But a dropped window—where the frame misaligns and prevents smooth operation—can be inconvenient and affect your property's energy efficiency.
+A properly functioning uPVC window enhances the comfort, energy efficiency, and aesthetic of a home.
+But a dropped window, where the frame misaligns and prevents smooth operation, can be inconvenient and affect your property's energy efficiency.
 Fortunately, many dropped window issues are fixable with a straightforward approach.
-By understanding the causes, symptoms, and practical repair steps, you can restore the functionality of your window without excessive costs.
+By understanding the causes and symptoms and following practical repair steps, you can restore the functionality and appearance of your window without excessive costs.

 Understanding Dropped Windows: Causes and Symptoms